 # 2 Reka River additional tour

-Leaving the cave with the "Reka River Ticket", your adventurous journey continues.
-You will be able see two other caves, the chambers of Mahoricic and Marinic, which are located in Mala Dolina.
+Your adventurous journey continues by leaving the cave with the "Reka River Ticket".
+You will see two other caves, the chambers of Mahoricic and Marinic, which are located in Mala Dolina.
 These are smaller, brighter caves where you can witness the work of shaping the river along the way.

 You have to buy a separate ticket for the caves of the river Reka, and you can also visit them if you want to skip the Skocjan Cave.